Reactions to the death of Elizabeth II: Businesses and organisations

-Organisations including Kew Gardens, the National Gallery, Hampton Court Palace, the Tower of London and Legoland Windsor closed on Friday 9 September to show respect.
+Organisations including Kew Gardens, the National Gallery, Hampton Court Palace, the Tower of London and Legoland Windsor Resort closed on Friday 9 September to show respect.
 Department store Selfridges also closed.

 Many businesses decided to close on Monday 19 September, the day of the funeral.

 Retailers including John Lewis, Harrods, Primark, B&Q, Homebase, Poundland, Screwfix, Wickes and Toolstation announced that they would not open as a mark of respect and to allow employees to watch the funeral.

 Supermarket chains Aldi, Morrisons and Lidl also announced their intention to close, while Waitrose announced the majority of stores would close except those on the funeral route which are scheduled to close for the duration of the funeral.
 Larger Tesco and Sainsbury's stores were to be closed for the duration of the day with smaller stores open after 5 p.m.
 Many supermarkets also stated that their forecourts would be closed until 5 p.m. on the day of the funeral.

 Costa and Greggs announced full day closures for their stores, while McDonald's said they planned to be closed until 5 p.m.

-Odeon, Picturehouse and Cineworld, announced the closures of all their cinemas while Vue announced the closure of most cinemas with those open to only show the funeral free of charge.
+Odeon, Picturehouse and Cineworld, announced the closures of all their cinemas.
+Vue announced the closure of most of its cinemas, with those remaining open instead showing the funeral free of charge.

 Museums, including the Science Museum and Natural History Museum, and zoos including Chester Zoo, Colchester Zoo and Banham Zoo also announced that they were to close.

-The DVSA suspended theory and practical examinations on 19 September.
+The Driver and Vehicle Standards Agency suspended theory and practical examinations on 19 September.
 Many councils across the UK postponed bin collections while others closed recycling centres and libraries.

-Heathrow announced that no landings and takeoffs would take place for a 30 minute period starting at 11:40 a.m. on 19 September to avoid disturbances for aircraft during the planned two minute silence for the queen with the rest of the day having numerous arrival and departure changes.
+Heathrow Airport announced that no landings and takeoffs would take place for a thirty-minute period starting at 11:40 a.m. on the day of the funeral, to avoid disturbances for aircraft during the planned two-minute silence for the Queen, with the rest of the day having numerous arrival and departure changes.

-Center Parcs announced that it was planning to close its sites and remove visitors residing there for the day of the funeral, but this sparked anger.
-Following backlash, the company changed its position to allowing guests already there to stay but closing all facilities and delaying new arrivals.
+Center Parcs announced that it was planning to close its sites and remove visitors residing there for the day of the funeral, but subsequent backlash led to its changing its position to allowing guests already there to stay but closing all facilities and delaying new arrivals.

-TfL announced a ban on buskers during the national period of mourning after initially announcing a three day ban.
+Transport for London announced a ban on buskers during the national period of mourning after initially announcing a three-day ban.

+Apple and Microsoft paid tribute on their homepage updated with a black-and-white image of Queen Elizabeth II.
+In addition, Google changed the logo on its website to a grey version.